-Shared Legacy Farms is a small, 20 acre organic vegetable farm located in Elmore, Ohio.
+Shared Legacy Farms is a small, 20 acre vegetable farm located in Elmore, Ohio.
 Owners Kurt and Corinna Bench started the farm in 2008 with the premise that “every vegetable tells a story.”
-Sadly with the advent of Big Agriculture and the growing dependence on processed food, many Americans have lost touch with the local farm and its roots.
-Shared Legacy Farm’s vision is to help people rediscover this lost story and “bring the local farmer back to the kitchen table.”
+With the advent of Big Agriculture and the growing dependence on processed food, many Americans have lost touch with the local farmer.
+Shared Legacy Farm’s vision is to help people rediscover this lost story and reconnect people to a real working family farm.
 Kurt and Corinna are passionate about tending the soil, educating consumers about the world of agriculture, and reviving a spirit of community through their farm.
-They have two young sons, Jed (age 7) and Josiah (age 4), who love to farm and play tractors, and are an integral part of the farm operation.
+They have two young sons, Jed (age 8) and Josiah (age 5), who love to farm and play tractors, and are an integral part of the farm operation.

 A Vocation -- Our farm's mission is deeply personal for us.
 As stewards of the soil, we see our role as vital to the survival of our planet, and therefore a deeply noble one.
 We see more and more of our local community unaware of the links between food and field, health and well-being, integrity and environmental stewardship, community and social justice.
 Being farmers isn't just our livelihood.
 It's a vocation and a calling.